Akibilies20001/Akibilies20001/README.md

 ### 💬 Chat App (Pokor Pokor)

 **Description:**
-A fully custom chat application that I am building from scratch, without following any tutorials.
-It includes user authentication, people search (by name or email), chat list, real-time chat rooms, and message synchronization—designed using Clean Architecture and MVVM principles.
+An independently developed chat application for Android that includes essential features like user authentication, people search (by name or email), a dynamically updated chat list, and functioning real-time chat rooms with message synchronization.
 🔗 [GitHub Repository](https://github.com/Akibilies20001/Pokor_Pokor)

 **Motivation:**
-This project represents my transition from guided learning to **independent, real-world problem solving**.
-Unlike tutorial projects, this chat app forces me to deal with **unpredictable, real engineering challenges**—such as handling Firestore sync, avoiding recomposition loops in Compose, designing scalable data models, fixing navigation edge cases, and implementing WorkManager correctly.
-Solving these issues has strengthened my architectural understanding and given me confidence to build full apps independently.
+-Leaving the Comfort Zone: I stepped away from the safety of tutorials to build something complex from scratch, specifically to challenge myself with the unpredictable problems that real development brings.

+-Learning Through Struggle: The biggest lessons came from the friction—debugging specific, unguided issues like that tricky keyboard input bug or getting Firestore sync right taught me more than any course could.

+-Connecting the Dots: It wasn't just about writing code, but structural puzzle-solving; figuring out how to fit pieces like WorkManager into Clean Architecture really solidified my grasp on design patterns.

+-Gaining Real Confidence: Ultimately, solving these unexpected roadblocks on my own proved to me that I can do more than follow instructions—I can engineer and finish a robust app independently.

 **Tools Used:** Jetpack Compose, Kotlin, Dagger Hilt, Firebase Auth, Firestore, WorkManager